raul23/SimulRPi/docs/useful_functions.rst

 =============================
 Useful functions from the API
 =============================
-We present some useful functions from the `SimulRPi's API`_ along with code examples.
+We present some useful functions from the `SimulRPi API`_ along with code examples.

 .. important::